andyguestysj/gamefun/_docs/introduction/setup.md

 ## Website

-The content for the module will be provided through the Programming 03 webpage [https://ysjdp.netlify.app/](https://ysjdp.netlify.app/).
+The content for the module will be provided through the Games Fundamentals webpage [https://ysjgamefun.netlify.app/](https://ysjgamefun.netlify.app/).
 Moodle isn't suitable for presenting the information, videos and tutorials required.
 There is a link to the webpage on Moodle.

 ## eMail